Pablion/algorand-auction-cli/README.md

 #### Auction actions

-All commands in this chapter requires AA_USER.
+- All commands in this chapter requires AA_USER.
-All commands in this chapter use AA_AUCTION_ID if no flag --auction-id is offered.
+- All commands in this chapter use AA_AUCTION_ID if no flag --auction-id is offered.
-Auction should be open.
+- Auction should be open to interact with, otherwise will return an error.

 ```shell
 aa new <auction_info>          #